SilenceDesigner/syscall_intercept/src/arch/riscv/asm_wrapper.md

 ```
 `$t6` keeps being used as the source register for the jump destination since
 it's already clobbered, while `$t1`, `$t2` and `$t3`are preserved.
-The same 64-bit constant building sequence is appended to each interception
+The same 64-bit constant building sequence is appended to each occurrence of the
-template to be able to return to the patched shared object without needing
+interception template to be able to return to the patched shared object without
-`$ra`.
+using `$ra`.